starkfell/starkfell.github.io/_posts/2017-01-09-parsing-webhook-data-from-github-in-azure-automation-runbooks.md

 * The Username of the person who made the commit
 * The E-mail Address of the person who made the commit

 The Runbook code is below.
+The details of how it works are included in the Description and inline comments.

 ```powershell
 <#